Travel to Ireland

-Check with the Irish Embassy to find out whether you need a visa and how to apply.
+Check the Embassy of Ireland web site to find out whether you need a visa and how to apply.

 How do I apply for a visa for the Republic of Ireland?

-You must apply online by going to the Embassy website, and then following the instructions provided on the “Applying for a Visa” page
+You must apply online by going to the Embassy website, and then following the instructions provided.

 Please note: It may take you several weeks to get your visa, especially before the Christmas, Easter and summer vacations.
 Therefore, you should be making your application at least 8 weeks before you intend to travel.